Done some Christmas shopping yet? How about some new Christmas decorations this Christmas season?

 Some Maltese homes display their ‘kartolini’ received from their family members and friends, on their cupboards or hang them on a string across rooms or along walls.

-Christmas in Malta is a very prominent festive season, where homes, Churches, village streets are decorated with multi-coloured lights, known as ‘festuni’, shop windows are displayed with Christmas decorations and a large variety of toys and presents for Children.
+Christmas in Malta is a very prominent festive season, where homes, Churches, and village streets are decorated with multi-coloured lights, known as ‘festuni’, and shop windows are displayed with Christmas decorations and a large variety of toys and presents for Children.